mashtheking/mzikinews/README.md

-# React Typescript Innoscripta-news-app Applcation
+# React Typescript Innoscripta News Application

 A single-page application was built using React, Typescript, and TawilwindCss.
 It is the user interface for a news aggregator website that pulls articles from various sources and displays them in a clean, easy-to-read format.